Managing Clinical Research Administrative Data Policy

 Purpose

-This Policy is meant to describe how the University of North Carolina at Chapel Hill (“UNC-Chapel Hill” or “University”) manages Research Administrative Data for certain types of Clinical Research studies.
+This Policy describes how the University of North Carolina at Chapel Hill (“UNC-Chapel Hill” or “University”) manages Research Administrative Data for specific Clinical Research studies.

 Scope

-This Policy applies to all University Units and Covered Individuals involved in the conduct of Clinical Research - unless covered by an Exception below - that requires individual participant informed consent.
+This Policy applies to all University Units and Covered Individuals involved in Clinical Research that requires written informed consent from participants unless an Exception is noted below.

-This Policy also applies to all Clinical Research for which the University is responsible, regardless of the location of the Clinical Research or the source of financial support for the research.
+This Policy also covers all Clinical Research for which the University is responsible, regardless of the location or funding source.
 See exclusions below.

 Policy